code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 > The below sections will detail how to create a sender and receiver together with their respective configurations.
 Note that it is also possible to have [Spring Boot autoconfigure Spring Kafka]({{ site.url }}/2017/04/spring-kafka-boot-example.html) using default values so that actual code that needs to be written is reduced to a bare minimum.

+> This example will send/receive a simple `String`.
+If you would like to send more complex objects you could for example use an [Avro Kafka serializer]({{ site.url }}/2017/03/spring-kafka-apache-avro-example.html) or the [Kafka Jsonserializer]({{ site.url }}/2017/03/spring-kafka-json-serializer-example.html) that ships with Spring Kafka.

 # Create a Spring Kafka Message Producer

 For sending messages we will be using the `KafkaTemplate` which wraps a `Producer` and provides convenience methods to send data to Kafka topics.
 The template provides both asynchronous and synchronous send methods, with the asynchronous methods returning a `Future`.